Law enforcement by country: Italy

 Law enforcement in Italy is mainly carried out by different agencies, depending on felony and jurisdiction.
 On a national level, four police forces operate.
-The Arma dei Carabinieri (gendarmerie), the Polizia di Stato (national police) and the Guardia di Finanza (customs police, border police and financial police); are the main forces, the only ones with full powers.
+The Arma dei Carabinieri (gendarmerie), the Polizia di Stato (national civilian police) and the Guardia di Finanza (customs police, border police and financial police with military status); are the main forces, the only ones with full powers.
 There are also the Polizia Penitenziaria (prison service), in charge of keeping order in the prison system.

 Locally, with jurisdiction only in little felonies, There are also Polizia Provinciale in some of the 109 provinces of Italy, and Polizia Municipale in every comune.
 Even though they support other forces in drug dealing and thefts, their primary function is to patrol streets and prevent felonies.
 They have full police power in their jurisdiction and they also can do investigation.

 The Carabinieri and Guardia di Finanza are organized as a military force.
 In recent years, Carabinieri units have been dispatched all over the world in peacekeeping missions, including Kosovo, Afghanistan and Iraq.

 On a daily basis, calling the 112 emergency number only Polizia or carabinieri will answer as they are the only forces in charge of "Pronto Intervento" (non-sanitarian Emergency) and public safety.